CensoredUsername/dynasm-rs/doc/langref_riscv.md

 #### Register lists

 Several instructions in the `Zcmp` instruction set extension take a list of registers as argument.
-These register lists confirm to a fixed format of the `ra` register, and 0 to 12 registers from the set `s0-s11`.
+These register lists conform to a fixed format of the `ra` register, and 0 to 12 registers from the set `s0-s11`.
 Alternatively, the amount of saved registers can be passed dynamically using the `{ra; expr}` syntax, where `expr` should be an expression that evaluates to the amount of saved registers in the register list.
 This can be any number from 0 to 10, or 12.
 It is impossible to encode 11 saved registers.
 Note that on `RV32E` and `RV64E` only 0 to 2 saved registers can be encoded.

 The following instructions are examples of the allowed formats: